ajthor/socks/docs/guide/fundamentals.rst

 Optimal control seeks to compute the inputs to a system that guide the system to a desired state while minimizing (or maximizing) a pre-specified cost function.
-A simple example could be reaching a goal in the shortest amount of time, or by using the least amount of fuel.
+A simple example could be reaching a goal in the shortest amount of time or by using the least amount of fuel.
 In stochastic optimal control, we must also account for the stochastic effects which are present in the system.
 For instance, we may need to account for wind in order to safely land a plane.